amirouche/ff.js/README.md

 }
 ```

-What you take away from this example:
+What you can take away from this example:

 1. Route `init` functions are `async function`
 2. They take as arguments `app` and `model`